 Together or alone?

 There are two ways that you can engage in counselling for relationships – on your own or in joint sessions with the other person.
 We call the first way Individual Counselling for Relationships and the second Relationship Counselling (which includes counselling for partnered couples).
 All our psychologists and counsellors offer Individual Counselling for Relationships.
-Brock Bastian and Julian McNally offer Relationship Counselling.
+Brock Bastian, Josh Hobson, Patch Callahan and Deborah Hart offer Relationship Counselling.

 Many clients who want to resolve a relationship issue accept that they cannot bring their partner, so Individual Counselling for Relationships will suit them.
 This option is also best when you recognise that your own behaviour, moods or emotions are at the root of the issue you and the other person are facing.
 Or if you have concerns about your partner’s behaviour or history, or are considering separating and want an objective listener with whom you can confidentially explore your concerns, Individual Counselling may be right for you.